kisswiki/kisswiki/src/non-it/self_improvement.md

 touch your phone cuz it's training you

-to be distracted the second thing is
+to be distracted

-it's training you rewiring your brain to

-be reactive reactive meaning that you're

-in this relaxed state of awareness when

-you first wake up you pick up your phone

-you get one text that with bad news or

-one voicemail one email and you know

-this we've all still happen to us you're

-in a bad mood for the rest of your day

-because you're so impressionable you're

-in that hypnotic state and it affects

-you and you can never have a quality

-life you know with that you know and be

-the best version of ourselves be i elite

-mental performer or high performer when

-you're responding and reacting everybody

-else you know my friend Brendon Burchard

-says an inbox is nothing but a

-convenient organizational system for

-other people's agenda for your life and

-how can you have vision for your life

-like for me the night before like I have

-I did a whole episode on my morning

-routine like ten things I do every

-morning that jumpstart my brain and I

-also have an evening one-hour routine to

-get into sleep to maximize my sleep

-sleep is so very important to be able to

-do but one of the processes I do

-besides you know blackout curtains and

-cold and temperatures and breath and

-stuff meditation is I don't touch a

-screen right because it creates blue

-light and you and most people should

-know this every you know the screen on

-your laptop your phone everything else

-emits this blue light which inhibits

-melatonin production which helps you to

-relax and go to sleep sand those screens

-but the other thing I do is I write down

-the three things I want to complexed day

-personally and the other three are

-professionally so now when I wake up I

-have a vision for my life like I'll this

-is a win today if I just get these three

-things done personally and three things

-professionally and when it comes to my

-phone I don't touch my phone until I get

-at least one thing done and that's my

-that's my test you know if I could just

-do that and it's not always perfect you

-know but it's about progress right

-because practice makes progress alright

-and there's never gonna be a perfect and

-I think people need to find what works
+2. it's training you rewiring your brain to be reactive reactive.
+Meaning that you're in this relaxed state of awareness when you first wake up.
+You pick up your phone.
+You get one text that with bad news or one voicemail one email and you know this.
+We've all still happen to us.
+You're in a bad mood for the rest of your day.
+Because you're so impressionable.
+You're in that hypnotic state and it affects you and you can never have a quality life.
+You know with that.
+You know and be the best version of ourselves.
+Be elite mental performer or high performer when you're responding and reacting everybody else.

+You know my friend Brendon Burchard says **an inbox is nothing but a convenient organizational system for other people's agenda for your life** and how can you have vision for your life.
+Like for me the night before like I have I did a whole episode on my morning routine like **ten things I do every morning that jumpstart my brain** and I also have **an evening one-hour routine to get into sleep to maximize my sleep sleep**.
+It's so very important to be able to do but one of the processes I do.

+Besides you know blackout curtains and cold and temperatures and breath and stuff meditation is.
+I don't touch a screen right because it creates blue light.
+And you and most people should know this every you know the screen on your laptop your phone everything else emits this blue light which inhibits melatonin production which helps you to relax and go to sleep sand those screens.

+but the other thing I do is I **write down the three things I want to complexed day personally and the other three are professionally**.
+So now when I wake up I have a vision for my life.
+This is a **win** today if I just get these three things done personally and three things professionally.
+And when it comes to my phone **I don't touch my phone until I get at least one thing done**.
+And that's my test you know.
+If I could just do that and it's not always perfect you know but it's about progress right.
+Because practice makes progress alright.
+And there's never gonna be a perfect.
+And I think people need to find what works for them.
-for them but I would say again to step

-out is not don't trust yourself as the
+But I would say again to step out is not don't trust yourself as the

 expert instead of somebody else and test